Interim boss Stellini sacked by Spurs

 Ryan Mason, who had a spell in charge when Jose Mourinho was sacked in 2021, takes over.

-The decision comes after Spurs were thrashed 6-1 at Newcastle on Sunday, a performance which Spurs chairman Daniel Levy said was "wholly unacceptable".
+The decision comes after Spurs were thrashed 6-1 at Newcastle on Sunday, a performance which chairman Daniel Levy said was "wholly unacceptable".

-Stellini, 48, was appointed on 27 March after Antonio Conte 16-month spell as boss came to an end.
+Stellini, 48, was appointed on 26 March after Antonio Conte's 16-month spell as boss came to an end.

 The defeat against Newcastle, where they trailed 5-0 after 21 minutes, was a significant blow to Spurs' hopes of securing Champions League qualification.